-The officer responsible for receiving student complaints for the Faculty of Clinical Medicine is the Director of Postgraduate Education (Professor Alison Dunning for the Department of Oncology).
+The officer responsible for receiving student complaints for the Faculty of Clinical Medicine is Prof Alison Dunning, the Department of Oncology Director of Postgraduate Education.
 The deputy responsible officer for student complaints in the Faculty of Clinical Medicine is the Secretary to the Degree Committee (Mrs Elizabeth McIntyre).

-The Office of Student Conduct, Complaints and Appeals (OSCCA) provides procedural advice, case handling and oversight of a number of student procedures including: complaints and the review of examination results.
+The Office of Student Conduct, Complaints and Appeals (OSCCA) provides procedural advice, case handling and oversight of a number of student procedures including complaints and the review of examination results.
+For further information see: